itteerde/dndCampRotFM/README.md

 The group locates an empty row boat.
 It has four ores, and empty bottles.
 Tracks lead from where it could have drifted of from towards a cave.
 They salvage the boat and enter the cave.
 A frozen stream comes from the cave.
 The group scales two frozen waterfalls, and encounters a `Frost Giant Skelleton`.
 After defeating that they encouter the `Sea Hag`(?) `Maud Chiselbones`, and defeat her and a `Will'o'Whisp`.
 The `Hag` pretty clearly killed the fishermen and was in the process of cooking them.
 The group still needs to investigate the cavern. `Detect Magic` is active.

+The group explores the cave and is attacked by the `Harpies` trying to make them jump the cliff.
+The group defeats the `Harpies`, with one of them escaping.
+On the way back in those who jumped the cliff are attacked by a `Water Weird`, which is defeated.
+The group just did that, needs to get the magical cauldron, and return to `Easthaven`.
+It has been discussed to try to trick the `Mammoth` with the axe found in the cave in order to save the children.
+Alternatively one might try to follow the one year old track of the axe to `Bryn Shander`.

+# Tasks
+- `Dougan's Hole` taken teenagers.
+- `Duregar Fortress` and thieves.

 # Ledger
 - Group owes: 0gp to: -.
 - Group property